imdrift/element.ai/docs/index.md

 This is my lab notebook for e-textiles: a place to document *experi*ments and *experi*ences.

 This site is part of my Masters studies in [Vilnius Academy of Arts (VDA)](https://www.vda.lt/en/) Fashion Design programme.
-Master studies supervisors: for creative work Doc.
-Dainius Bendikas and for research Doc.
+Master studies supervisors: creative work Doc.
+Dainius Bendikas, research Doc.
 Dr. Deima Katinaitė.

 In 2023, I completed [Fabricademy](https://textile-academy.org/) course, which greatly inspired me to continue on this path.
 I sincerely recommend this course to anyone who is curious and wants to expand their knowledge in the field of textile technology.